 - Step 6 Remove the steak from the marinade container or the ziplock baggie and throw away the marinade.

-- Step 8 We place a dish towel on top of the foil and rest the steak for 10 – 15 minutes.
+- Step 8 We cover the steak with foil and then lay a dish towel over the foil and let the steak rest for 10 – 15 minutes.
 The towel tends to hold in the heat.
 This is when I cook my Fresh Grilled Veggies with Chimichurri Sauce!

 - Step 9 When ready to eat, slice the meat against the grain into thin slices.
 If using as taco meat, dice slices into small piece.